barchart/alerting-service-public/docs/content/sdk/lib.md

 * * *

 ### alertManager.editAlert(alert) :id=alertmanagereditalert
-> <p>Performs a synthetic update operation on an existing alert.
+> Performs a synthetic update operation on an existing alert.
 The
 > existing alert is deleted.
 Then, a new alert is created in its
 > place.
-The new alert will have the same identifier.</p>
+The new alert will have the same identifier.

 **Kind**: instance method of [<code>AlertManager</code>](#AlertManager)
 **Returns**: [<code>Promise.&lt;Schema.Alert&gt;</code>](/content/sdk/lib-data?id=schemaalert)